How to ace an interview in 3 steps

-There are oodles of articles, videos, and books out there to help you prepare for giving a great interview.
-I'm sure they all have great advice, and if you have the time to read through them all, you'll be ready to knock the interview out of the park.
-However, if you're strapped for time or just don't want to wade through pages of suggestions, then follow these 3 methods for preparing for an interview that will leave a great impression on any interviewer.
+There are tons of articles, videos, and books out there to help you prepare for giving a great interview.
+I'm sure they all have great advice and if you have the time to read through them all, you'll be ready to knock the interview out of the park.
+However, if you're strapped for time or just don't want to wade through pages of suggestions, then follow these three steps to prepare for your upcoming interview and leave a great impression that will have them calling you back.

 1).
 Have an answer ready for the "Tell me about yourself" question.

 Almost every interviewer asks this question at the beginning of every interview, yet many candidates are not prepared to provide an adequate answer and instead get that deer-in-the-headlights look before stumbling through a brief review of their employment history.
 Super.
 You just told the interviewer that you didn't bother to prepare for this interview.

 Instead, take the time to be the one candidate who prepares.
 Write down a paragraph (between 5-10 sentences) which provides a brief overview of your background and what led you to apply for this position.
 Keep this information relevant to the job.
 If you already have an "elevator pitch" that you use at hiring events, you could start with that and add more information relevant to this particular job.